 MidPen Affordable Housing Proposal

-Local non-profit MidPen Housing plans to submit a proposal to the County in spring 2017 for affordable housing at the 11-acre former Navy barracks site at Carlos/Sierra in Moss Beach.
+Local non-profit MidPen Housing plans to submit a proposal to the County in late spring 2017 for affordable housing at the 11-acre former Navy barracks site at Carlos/Sierra in Moss Beach.
 The 71 rental units would be affordable to families earning 30-60% of county median income, with preference given to workers in the Midcoast area.
 The medium density development of two-story 3- to 4-plexes would be designed to blend with the home size and spacing of the surrounding neighborhood, and clustered so that approximately half the site could be dedicated to permanent open space.
 Scroll down for more history on the North Moss Beach site.

 Midcoast Affordable Housing Sites